mattbierner/blotre-js/README.md

     .then(function(client) {
         // Now we have a client id and client secret.

-        // We still don't have creds but we not have an code that we can give to the user console.log("Please visit https://blot.re/v0/oauth2/redeem/ and enter: ", client.client.code) });
+        // We still don't have creds but we have an code that we can give to the user console.log(
+            "Please visit https://blot.re/v0/oauth2/redeem/ and enter: ",
+            client.client.code)
+    });

 // Later, after the user has authorized, exchange our client creds and the code